vippsas/vipps-login-api/vipps-login-api-faq.md

 No. The language is controlled by the browser settings.

-Specifically `window.navigator.language`, however it gets more complicated as there are fallbacks.
+Specifically, language is controlled by `window.navigator.language`; however, it gets more complicated since there are fallbacks.
 Refer to the documentation for your browsers.

 ## Which configuration should I have when integrating using Azure B2C?